 Almost every aspect of an inherited language comes from disregarded experiences: the physicality of the word blurt when someone first blurted the word, and the referential physicality of a word like “stunned” and “stunning”.

 We use the word stunned far more often than we’ve experienced it.

 We dispatch and receive every word with the speed of clichès, and I believe it’s the job of poetry to slow us down.
 That the slowing down is what can make prose poetry.
-Poetry brings us back to our bodies, to the narrow ways in which we can perceive the physical world, to inspire us to form new understandings and new questions—not to provide reassurance for concepts we’ve already have tucked into our pockets.
+Poetry brings us back to our bodies, to the microscopic, asemantic experience through which we perceive the physical world.
+Poetry inspires us to form new understandings and new questions—not to provide reassurance for concepts we’ve already have tucked into our pockets.